minterpy-project/minterpy/CONTRIBUTING.md

 we strongly encourage you to create and use virtual environments for development and production runs.
 A virtual environment encapsulates the package and all dependencies without messing up your other Python installations.

-The following instructions should be executed from the `minterpy` source directory.
+The following instructions should be executed from the Minterpy source directory.

 #### Using [venv](https://docs.python.org/3/tutorial/venv.html) from the python standard library: